simonellistonball/KafkaTwitterProducer/README.md

          --hashtag-file <f>   Comma-separated list of Kafka brokers in host:port pairs
-         --hashtags <h>       Comma-separated list of hashtags to follow --twitter-conf <t>   Path to a twitter4j style properties file containing API keys (defaults to
+         --hashtags <h>       Comma-separated list of hashtags to follow --topic <t>          Name of the topic to push tweets to --twitter-conf <t>   Path to a twitter4j style properties file containing API keys (defaults to
                               ./twitter4j.properties